PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 Quickbooks does not export long items in invoices.
 Therefore they are not available to import.
 When importing from a journal file, the pay to people are not validated.
 When importing from a journal file, the accounts on an invoice are not validated to make sure they are in the chart of accounts.
+Export not implemented yet (and might not be ever)